apify/apify-docs/docs/storage.md

 <!-- Is this true? -->
 If a dataset is unnamed, it can still be accessed using its ID.

+---
+Can all named storages be shared among different actors or actor runs?
+Is it just request queues?
+If it's all storages, add a bit in each pointing to this section.
+---

 What's the difference?